FAU-CDI/wisski-distillery/README.md

 - serveral PHP modules that are dependencies of Drupal
 - [MariaDB](https://mariadb.org/) -- an SQL database
 - [Apache2](https://httpd.apache.org/), the corresponding php and [mpm-itk](http://mpm-itk.sesse.net/) modules -- a webserver
-- [GraphDB](http://graphdb.ontotext.com/) - an SPARQL backend for WissKi
+- [GraphDB](http://graphdb.ontotext.com/) - an SPARQL backend for WissKI

 With the exception of GraphDB all these components can be installed using Debian's package manager 'apt'.
 To install GraphDB, a zip with the binaries needs to be unpacked, and then a systemd service for it needs to be created.